 However, you can work remotely from home, which is still better than commuting!

-The pay is between $3,000 – $3,500 per month, and VAs for Zirtual are paid as independent contractors.
+The pay is between $3,000 – $3,500 per month, and virtual assistants for Zirtual are paid as independent contractors.
 You can see what positions are currently available on their website.

 On a side note, if you don’t have previous virtual assistant experience, you will be required to have a college degree to meet the equivalent experience requirements.

-Surprisingly, Facebook is a great site for finding VA jobs if you know where to look.
+Surprisingly, Facebook is a great site to find virtual assistant jobs if you know where to look.